Bank Runs With and Without Bank Failure: Conclusion

 \section{Conclusion}

-In this paper, we apply natural language processing to historical newspapers to study bank runs recorded in digitally available newspapers in the United States from 1863 to 1934.
-Our novel database uncovers thousands of bank runs, allowing for the first comprehensive micro-level evidence on the causes and consequences bank runs.
-We combine these data with balance sheet information on banks.
+In this paper, we apply textual analysis and large language models to historical newspapers to study bank runs recorded in digitally available newspapers in the United States from 1863 to 1934.
+Our novel database uncovers nearly four thousand bank runs.
+We combine these data with balance sheet information on banks, allowing for the first comprehensive micro-level evidence on the causes and consequences of bank runs.
 Our data allow us to derive several key insights about the nature of banking crises.